Volkswagen ID.4 review - Range, charging and running costs

 Entry-level cars are competitively priced, while the ID.4 delivers decent range and should be relatively cheap to insure

 It goes without saying that buying a battery-powered car brings lower day-to-day running costs, and the ID.4 is no different.
-Business users, in particular, will gain from the low Benefit-in-Kind tax rate of 1 per cent for 2023/2023, not to mention the exemption from road tax (VED) and the London Congestion Charge until 2025.
+Business users, in particular, will gain from the low Benefit-in-Kind tax rate of 2 per cent for 2023/2023, not to mention the exemption from road tax (VED) and the London Congestion Charge until 2025.

 In this review